Gushing UK papers laud PM Cameron's stance on press law

 Rupert Murdoch's Sun tabloid, which has been particularly tough on Cameron's government and would typically oppose any apparent attack on the press, joined his Times paper in being conciliatory towards Leveson and less exuberant about Cameron.

-The 4 million pound inquiry was ordered after the Sun's sister title the News of the World admitted hacking into phone messages on an industrial scale to generate ever more salacious stories.
+The 4 million pound ($6 million) inquiry was ordered after the Sun's sister title the News of the World admitted hacking into phone messages on an industrial scale to generate ever more salacious stories.

 "Much of Lord Leveson's report on the press makes sense," the Sun said in its editorial, adding it applauded Cameron's decision to oppose any legal basis for a new watchdog.